 Traditional media like TV and papers will offer discount packages which are usually not offered during good times.

 You can also run Pay-Per-Click (PPC) online marketing advertisements and likely get more bang for your buck.
-As most popular PPC platforms such as Google Adwords works on an auction basis, demand of online traffic from advertisers greatly tilt the costs required to run a profitable ROI campaign.
+As most popular PPC platforms such as Google Ads works on an auction basis, demand of online traffic from advertisers greatly tilt the costs required to run a profitable ROI campaign.

 So, any economic depression is the best time for you to press on with your marketing campaigns to grab a bigger piece of your target consumers’ mind-share.